Scorptech/milestoneone/README.md

 ##### Home

 The Home page features a **image carousel** which gives an animated feel to the website for maximum impact on arriving at the website.
-This is switch off  while not using up people's data unnecessarily on mobile and tablet devices.
+This is switched off  while not using up people's data unnecessarily on mobile and tablet devices.

 Ther are two modal buttons which you can press to **request a qoute** from the builder.